itiszac/CS1A/README.md

-# CS1A Saddleback College
+# CS 1A Saddleback College

-Homework questions and their respective solutions
+Homework questions and the respective solutions